 How to Get around Milos

 Milos is more rural than other Greek Islands, so depending on busses to get you around will take more time and energy.
-The amazing beaches are spread out through the island, so it’s best to rent a car to have full flexibility.
+The amazing beaches are spread out throughout the island, so it’s best to rent a car to have full flexibility.

 I rented my car through Milos Rent.
 This is one of the most popular car rentals in Milos with an office in Adamantas, conveniently across from the ferry port, Pollonia, and the airport.

-I would highly suggest pre renting your car online to guarantee the type and model that you want.
+I would highly suggest pre-renting your car online to guarantee the type and model that you want.
 I didn’t book in advance and had to pay a little more than planned because all the smaller automatic gear vehicles were already rented for the week.

 Driving around Milos is actually quite relaxing.
 Once you drive outside of the main areas of Adamantas or Plaka, there is just one paved road that takes you through the island.
 The rest of the roads shown on Google Maps are dirt roads.

 Plaka does get a bit difficult to visit because there is no driving in the town center.
-You’ll have to park outside of Plaka and walk-up.
+You’ll have to park outside of Plaka and walk up.
 This makes staying in Plaka a bit difficult because you’ll have to carry your luggage from the parking lot to your accommodation.